 To effectively spruce up your flat, start first by clearing your cluttered areas.
-You want your home to free up some spaces to focus more on your focal points.
-Group your items based on what needs to be eliminated, what you need to keep or donate.
+You want your home to free up some spaces so you can focus more on your focal points.
+Group your items based on what needs to be eliminated, what you need to keep, and what you want to donate.
 This is probably the most challenging part of transforming your space, but it is definitely worth it to freshen up your home.

 Choose a Neutral Colour Palette

-Do not be afraid to incorporate darker tones to your furniture and accent pieces to add depth and interest to your design.
+Do not be afraid to incorporate darker tones into your furniture and accent pieces to add depth and interest to your design.

 Use the Power of Your Furniture

 Minimalist approach might be cold and bland if you do not know how to combine the right things and focus on the strengths of your design.
 When you enter a minimalist room, the first thing that catches your eye should be your focal point.
 To effectively highlight this, choose the pieces of furniture that can blend into your neutral palette but still stand out from the rest.

 For your living room, a contemporary three-seater sofa with clean lines, a dark neutral tone, and a remarkable configuration can work well even in a small space.
 Arrange some patterned throw pillows to balance the neutral palette.
 If you want to add some seats but still maintain a spacious look, choose a muted toned one-seater armchair that you can place in the middle of your sofa and coffee table to ignite good conversations.

 To create a minimalist bedroom, you don't want to build a cold space but a comfortable and enjoyable room to stay in.
 Set the tone with a bed frame and a cosy mattress that fits your needs.
 As much as possible, do not go for intricately designed bed frames but stick to neutral pieces with cleaner configurations.